 In the final days of October 1968, 28-year-old Paul Erdmann had brought several friends together in a small bungalow on Queen Anne Hill.
 They prayed, meditated, read the Bible, smoked marijuana, and generally lived a quiet life in sparse surroundings.
 Erdmann soon announced that he should now be known as Love Israel; his followers took the Israel surname and a first name that was either Biblical or represented a virtue.

-The Love Israel Family acquired a notable presence in Seattle amidst controversy over issues of life style and practices.
+The Love Israel Family acquired a notable presence in Seattle despite controversies over issues of lifestyle and practices.
 Living communally but firmly controlled by the charismatic Love Israel, more than 300 members occupied houses scattered about the neighborhood and ran several shops and a construction company.
 Their operations even expanded to the Snohomish County ranch, the Yakima Valley, Alaska, Hawaii, a Columbia River horse ranch, and a place called China Bend in northeastern Washington.

 Rumblings of Discontent

-But by the summer of 1983 there were rumblings of discontent, fueled in part by two of Love Israel’s principal lieutenants, Logic Israel, who among other roles headed the construction business, and Strength Israel, who ran the ranch.
+By the summer of 1983 there were rumblings of discontent, fueled in part by two of Love Israel’s principal lieutenants, Logic Israel, who among other roles headed the construction business, and Strength Israel, who ran the ranch.
 Such leaders were taking on responsibilities and having contacts with the larger community and had come to view themselves as better qualified than Love to handle various Family financial matters.
 Moreover, as the Family had grown, it became more dispersed; no longer was it the simple commune of earlier years where everyone knew each other and shared their lives intimately.
-Subsequently Love had grown removed from rank and file members, taking on a better life style and enjoying far greater privileges than they.
+Subsequently Love had grown removed from rank-and-file members, taking on a better lifestyle and enjoying far greater privileges than they.